 Tried your recipe but for got worshire and mushrooms until the end so left out worshire sauce altogether but sautéed mushrooms in more butter then add to rest.Used water with beef bullion instead of wine.
 Very good and family enjoyed much.
 Also used beef stew meat cut very thin, good budget cut.

 I have been searching for a scratch stroganoff recipe that comes close to what I remember my grams recipe was and I think I just found it, my 30 yrs of look is over.
-I will try this recipe very soon and and I will let you know the out come.

 I made this last night, kickass recipe!!!